Sephardic Bnei Anusim

 The Bnei Anusim concept has gained some popularity in the Hispanic community in the American South West as well as in countries in Latin America.
-Thousands of Hispanics have expressed the belief that they are the descendants of conversos and many of them have expressed their desire to return to Judaism.
-Such a desire may probably be understood within the complex identity politics of both Latin and Anglo-America and their interplay with social mobility.
-Belief in converso identity is normally based on memories of family practices which may resemble perceptions or understandings of Jewish customs and religion.
+Thousands of Hispanics have expressed the belief that they are the descendants of Conversos and some have expressed their desire to return to Judaism.
+Such a desire may probably be understood within the complex identity politics of both Latin and Anglo-America, and their interplay with social mobility.
+Belief in said identity is normally based on memories of family practices which may resemble perceptions or understandings of Jewish customs and religion.
 In addition, some have conducted internet genealogical research and have studied publicly available population genetics and atDNA analysis, leading them to their conclusions.

-Since the early 21st century, a growing number "of [Sephardic] Bnei Anusim have been established in Brazil, Colombia, Costa Rica, Chile, Ecuador, Mexico, Dominican Republic, Venezuela, and in Sefarad (Iberia) itself" as "organized groups."
+Since the early 21st century, a growing number "of [Sephardic] Bnei Anusim have been established in Brazil, Colombia, Costa Rica, Chile, Ecuador, Mexico, the Dominican Republic, Venezuela, and in Sefarad (Iberia) itself" as "organized groups."
 Some members of these communities have formally reverted to Judaism, and they have become functional communities of public Judaizers.

 Although reversion to Judaism among these communities is largely a question of individual belief and interest because any knowledge of Jewish ancestry has generally been long lost over the past four centuries, two specific exceptions exist: The Xueta community of the island of Majorca in Spain and the Marrano community of Belmonte in Portugal.
 Both communities have practiced endogamy over generations, thus maintaining awareness of their Jewish heritage.
 In the case of the Xueta, they also suffered social stigma and discrimination well into the 20th century for their converso origin.